When you look into jet skis, you may come across the words 2-stroke and 4-stroke and wonder what they mean?

 What’s Better?

-Both 2-stroke and 4-stroke each have their advantages, but overall, 4-cycle is better and what you see in most today.
+When it comes to both 2-stroke and 4-stroke, each have their advantages, but overall, 4-cycle is better and what you see in most today.

 It’s not all bad things with 2-stroke, here are the pros and cons of both 2-stroke and 4-cycle.